Beetroot is great to have on hand and is so easy to grow, you’ll only wish you’d planted some sooner…

-The best beetroot will grow in a bed which has been trenched to a depth of 10cm with a sprinkling of Searles Kickalong Vegetable & Herb Organic Plant Food in the bottom and then half-filled with good quality soil.
-Sow the seeds or position the seedlings 8cm apart on top and backfill with 5cm of soil.
+The best beetroot will grow in a soil bed with Searles Kickalong Vegetable & Herb Organic Plant Food mixed throughout the soil.
+Sow the seeds or seedlings as per packet or punnet directions.
 Finally, water well.
 Beetroot can also be grown in containers, following the same planting principles.

 Once the seeds germinate and the seedlings take root, keep them well hydrated to ensure a crisp, plump crop; otherwise the flesh can become woody.
 (Sandy soils can be more susceptible to dryout, so be aware of this.)

 If the bed has been properly prepared with a good fertiliser, there should be no need for further feeding.
 Otherwise, a monthly application of Searles Liquid Potash will work a treat.

 Few ailments bother beetroot.
 Brown spots on older leaves indicate a fungal condition but this is a minor problem and the unaffected leaves and roots can still be eaten.